Effective Date: February 09, 2015

 b.
 A future outflow or other sacrifice of resources is probable.

 c.
 The future outflow of resources is measurable.

-2.2.2 Liability amounts classified as probable, measurable and material are recognized in NASA's integrated accounting systems and reported on the consolidated balance sheet.
+2.2.2 Liability amounts classified as probable and measurable are recognized in NASA's integrated accounting systems as stated in Section 2.5.1.b of this NPR and reported on the consolidated balance sheet.

 2.3.1 A future outflow of resources is "Probable" if the future confirming event or events are more likely than not to occur, with the exception of pending or threatened litigation and unasserted claims.
 For pending or threatened litigation and unasserted claims, the future outflow of resources is "Probable" if the future confirming event or events are likely to occur.
 Amounts classified as probable, but not measureable, are disclosed in the footnotes to the financial statements.
 Disclosure should include the nature of the contingency and an estimate of the possible liability, an estimate of the range of the possible liability, or a statement that such an estimate cannot be made.

 2.3.2 A future outflow of resources is "Reasonably Possible" if the likelihood of the future confirming event or events is less than "Probable" but more than "Remote."
 Amounts classified as reasonably possible are disclosed in the footnotes to the financial statements under the same disclosure standard as in Section 2.3.1 of this NPR.